Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 ## Reading the game's state collection stream

 The `gameFactory()` is finished.
-It returns an RxJS observable that emits Immutable.js collections as its values.
+It returns an RxJS 5 observable that emits Immutable.js collections as its values.
 The values are our state collections, which describe the game's state at any given point.

-We can subscribe to it, to see if it works.
-The `take(7)` tells our game to run for seven iterations, which is enough for it to throw any bugs and let's us debug any errors.
+To see if the stream works we'll subscribe to it and log its values.
+The `take(7)` tells the game to run for seven iterations.
+This should be enough for checking that it doesn't throw any errors.

 ~~~js
 gameFactory(1, 0)